 - Other state, private or institutional sources of aid

-*This order may be changed according to US Department of Education regulations.
+*As of July 1, 2021.
+This order may be changed according to US Department of Education regulations.

 Using Title IV Aid for Books & Supplies: In accordance with US Department of Education policy, Pell eligible students who have a pending credit balance due to Title IV funds are eligible to receive a bookstore voucher for the amount of the credit in order to purchase books & supplies.
 If you meet this criteria, you can request the voucher at the cashier window (Cunard Hall, 1st floor).
 You may opt out of this by not requesting the voucher.